memgraph/docs/docs/reference-guide/streams/overview.md

 to 0 then memgraph tries a transaction only once.
 However, for any other value, memgraph retries with a total number of: one + `TIMES_TO_RETRY`.

-Morever, the interval of retries is also important and can be configured by
+Moreover, the interval of retries is also important and can be configured by
 ```
 --stream-transaction-retry_interval INTERVAL_TIME
 ```